-Admission to Gardner-Webb University does not guaranteed admission to the Athletic Training Educational Program.
+Admission to Gardner-Webb University does not guarantee admission to the Athletic Training Program.

 - ATTR 101: Introduction to Athletic Training (1 hr.)

 - ATTR 222: First Aid and Management of Acute Injuries and Illnesses (3 hrs.)

 Additional Admission Criteria

 - A minimum of 2.37 cumulative GPA

 - Completion of an 60-hour observation period

 - Submission of an application and an essay on the observation period